 Provided you still have legal capacity, you can revoke an EPG or EPA at any time.
 The revocation must be in writing but there are no prescribed form or witness requirements.
 You should inform your enduring guardian, your attorney and all other relevant people and agencies, preferably in writing.
 You should keep a copy of your written revocation together with a list of all people and agencies to which you have sent it.

-14. Where can I get an Enduring Power of Guardianship kit and form?
+14. Where can I get an EPG and EPA kits and forms?

 EPA kits and forms are available via this link in the Download section at the foot of the page: